 Such as that little sewing kit, that comes with a few needles and colourful spools of thread.
 Ask any seasoned traveller and they will tell you the importance of having a sewing kit in your backpack at all times.
 Alternatively, that tin of shoe polish will help you shine at the right moment.
 These are very low cost investments for the hotels and not many guests will consider using them.
 So if you want that extra added value with the cost of your room, nip these too!

-The Telegraph UK, also says, that the list of top items stolen from hotel room includes batteries, kettle, artwork, linens, books and even the Bible!
+According to The Telegraph UK, the list of top items stolen from hotel room includes batteries, kettle, artwork, linens, books and even the Bible!

 While it is alright to help yourself, as we mentioned, to a little bottle of shampoo, do remember to stick to basic hotel etiquette.
 Be the guest everyone wants to entertain!